dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 The Python Console
 ------------------

-GTlab provides an integrated Python console that allows controlling GTlab and directly managing project data using Python code.
-The main features of the Python console include:
+GTlab provides an integrated Python Console that allows controlling GTlab and directly managing project data using Python code.
+The main features of the Python Console include:

 - Switching between sessions
 - Opening projects
-- Navigating project and process data
-- Modifying project data
+- Managing project data and hub-spoke workflows
+- Starting hub-spoke workflows

-In addition, the Python console enables direct interaction with the selected Python environment, making it possible, for example, to import Python modules or extend the ``sys.path`` list.
+In addition, the Python Console enables direct interaction with the selected Python environment, making it possible, for example, to import Python modules or extend the ``sys.path`` list.

-The Python console is located in the Output dock widget (``Window → Dock Widgets → Output``) under the *Python Console* tab.
+The Python Console is located in the Output dock widget (``Window → Dock Widgets → Output``) under the *Python Console* tab.

 Usage
 ^^^^^

-The console displays the prompt ``GTlab>``, which is ready to accept Python code input.
+The Python Console displays the prompt ``GTlab>``, which is ready to accept Python code input.
 Pressing ``Enter`` executes the code. ``print()`` outputs, return values, and error messages appear directly below the input.
 Using the shortcut ``Shift+Enter`` also allows entering multi-line Python code, for example to define functions.

-The auto-completion feature assists with writing Python code and includes all objects, functions, classes, and modules available in the Python environment.
+The auto-completion feature assists with writing Python code and includes all objects, functions, classes, and modules available in the :ref:`console scope <label_python_scope>`.

 .. |clear| image:: ../static/icons/clear.svg
    :alt: clear
    :height: 16px
    :width: 16px

 Console content can be cleared by clicking the |clear| button in the lower-right corner.

 .. image:: images/python_console.gif
-   :alt: Demo of the Python console
+   :alt: Demo of the Python Console
    :width: 400px

 Controlling GTlab
 ^^^^^^^^^^^^^^^^^

-The Python console allows direct calling of core GTlab functions.
+The Python Console allows direct calling of core GTlab functions.
 This includes switching between sessions, opening projects, and accessing the currently opened project.

 .. code-block:: python